lknutilla-ayah/IndepStudy/README.md

 If you wish to sort by gender:

-    1) Select: Sort Females into Top choices in the Class Sort Menu
+    1) Select: Sort women into Top choices in the Class Sort Menu
     2) Alter students to your liking
-    3) Select: Lock Females in the Group Sort Menu Otherwise,
+    3) Select: Lock women in the Group Sort Menu Otherwise,

     1) Select: Sort Students into Top Preference in the Class Sort Menu